Late Night with Conan O'Brien: Debut

 O'Brien's performance style improved through experience, and he began to receive more favorable reviews and ratings the following year.
-With the ratings gradually improving over the course of two years, Late Night reached a new level of critical and commercial success in 1996; Tom Shales wrote a article entitled "The Late Night Dawning of Conan", and O'Brien received his first Emmy nomination for writing, which he received every year until 2011.
+With the ratings gradually improving over the course of two years, Late Night reached a new level of critical and commercial success in 1996; Tom Shales wrote an article entitled "The Late Night Dawning of Conan", and O'Brien received his first Emmy nomination for writing, which he received every year until 2011.

 1996–2000

 Andy Richter served as sidekick from 1993 to 2000.
 He eventually returned as announcer/sidekick for The Tonight Show with Conan O'Brien and later Conan.

 In 2000, Richter left Late Night on good terms, to pursue his acting career, a move that emotionally affected O'Brien, as evidenced by Richter's last show.
 The show's comedy bits and banter had usually depended on O'Brien's interaction with Richter.
 O'Brien's wacky non-sequitur comedy became more pronounced as he played all of his comedy and commentary directly to the audience and Max Weinberg instead of towards Richter.